Motorhome Insurance vs. Regular Auto Insurance

 Is motorhome insurance more expensive than car insurance?

 Generally, yes.
 Because motorhomes are larger, more valuable, and carry greater liability risk than standard passenger vehicles, premiums are typically higher.
-Rising repair costs, increased severe weather claims, and higher RV values have pushed rates upward in recent years — with full-timers seeing increases of up to 22% year-over-year in some markets.
-However, if you use your RV seasonally and store it for part of the year, many insurers offer storage discounts or reduced-use rates that can bring costs down considerably.
+Rising repair costs, increased severe weather claims, and parts inflation have pushed rates upward in recent years — with full-timers seeing increases of approximately 22% year over year in recent reporting.
+However, if you use your RV seasonally and store it for part of the year, many insurers offer storage discounts that can bring costs down considerably.

 What's the cheapest way to insure a motorhome?

-The most effective ways to lower your motorhome insurance costs include raising your deductible, choosing a mileage or usage threshold that reflects your actual habits, storing your RV in a secured or covered facility, and completing an approved RV safety course.
-Bundling with your existing auto or home policy, installing anti-theft devices or GPS trackers, and maintaining a clean driving record over time also result in lower long-term premiums.
-Shopping through an aggregator like Good Sam can help surface competing quotes that may be significantly lower than going direct.
+The most effective ways to lower your motorhome insurance costs include raising your deductible, choosing a mileage or usage threshold that reflects your actual habits, and storing your RV in a secured or covered facility.
+Completing an approved RV safety course, bundling with your existing auto or home policy, enrolling in a telematics/UBI program if you drive infrequently, installing anti-theft devices or GPS trackers, and maintaining a clean driving record also result in lower long-term premiums.
+Getting multiple quotes — including through aggregator platforms like Good Sam — is the best first step.

 Can I use my regular auto insurance for my motorhome?